 In his exhibition Transmission of the Unforeseen at Atelier Nord, Alexander Rishaug examines the influence of speculative dynamics in the global financial markets on the Norwegian landscape.
 From 2018 to 2021, Rishaug made several sound recordings throughout Norway, focusing on sound ecology, landscape utilization, and geopolitical processes.
 In 2019, he visited the now-closed Bitcoin factory, Kryptovault, in Dale, Hordaland.
 At that time, the factory consisted of 2,000 servers with plans to expand to 50,000.
-However, in 2022, the owner decided to relocate the business to Northern Norway due to high electricity prices and declining crypto-currencies.
+However, in 2022, the owner decided to relocate the business to Northern Norway due to high electricity prices and the declining value of crypto currency.

 Alexander Rishaug (b.
 1974, Oslo) is an artist and composer based in Oslo, known for his experimental approach at the intersection of art, research, and music.
 Rishaug received his education from Nordland Art and Film School in Kabelvåg (1991-1993), NTNU, the Academy of Fine Art in Trondheim (1996-2000), and recently completed a multi-year PhD fellowship in the Program for Artistic Research (PKU) at the Academy of Fine Art, UiT The Arctic University of Norway.
 Recent exhibitions include Conversations with Land at Lydgalleriet in Bergen and Midtfjellet Wind Park in Fitjar (2023); Dissolving Topographies, Tromsø Kunstforening (2021); In(side) the closet, In The Closet Gallery, Tromsø (2020).
 In 2020, Rishaug released a double LP record featuring sound recordings from the Høyblokka in the government quarter, Y–(59°54’54.76”N 10°44’46.03”E), as part of the Oslo Biennial.